phpstan/phpstan/website/src/user-guide/ignoring-errors.md

 		- '#This message will be reported as unmatched#'
 		- '#This message will be reported as unmatched too#' -
-			message: '#But this one will not#'
+			message: '#But this one will not be reported#'
 			reportUnmatched: false
 ```